- Latin America

 Ultimately, living abroad isn’t meant to be easy; it’s meant to make you expand your perspective and your views of the world.
 But for me, Korea has been more rewarding because I have a partner with whom to share the memories.

-Allison Best is 24 years old and originally from Rochester, NY.
+Allison Best is originally from Rochester, NY.
 She studied Professional Writing at SUNY Cortland and graduated in 2013.
 She, and her (now) fiancé, teach at a kindergarten in Seoul, South Korea.
 Her favorite thing about Korea is the communal style of eating in Korean restaurants!

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.